robot-eng/SQL/README.md

 >$\color{pink}{SELECT}$ column1, column2, ...
 $\color{pink}{FROM}$ table_name;

-<span style="color:green;">IF</span> Here, column1, column2, ... are the field names of the table you want to select data from.
+$\color{green}{IF}$ Here, column1, column2, ... are the field names of the table you want to select data from.
 If you want to select all the fields available in the table, use the following syntax:

 ```SQL
 SELECT * FROM table_name;